Crepopcorn/sit_detection_project/README.md

 # sit_detection_project
 ### This project is for my Final Year Project.

+System Requirements

+A computer with a minimum of two webcams (for front and side view analysis).

+Python environment with PyQt5, OpenCV, MediaPipe, and other dependencies installed as outlined in the initial setup steps.

     Python: version 3.8 - 3.11
     OS: Desktop: Windows, Mac, Linux.
 IoT: Raspberry OS 64-bit.
     PIP: use latest version